 The Western Environmental Law Center (WELC) is a leading nonprofit public interest environmental law firm.
 WELC has been celebrated as an Outside Magazine Best Place to Work, Oregon Business Magazine Best Nonprofit, a Law360 Environmental Group of the Year, and a Better Business Bureau Torch Award winner for ethics.

 We envision a thriving, resilient Western U.S., abundant with protected public lands and wildlife, powered by renewable energy, defended by communities rooted in an ethic of conservation, and committed to equity, inclusion, and justice.
 We achieve this vision with steady, strategic, and bold legal advocacy that turns the wheels of power at all levels of government.
 WELC seeks a Communications and Outreach Associate to join our team and contribute to our mission.
 We strongly encourage people of color, persons with disabilities, women, and LGBTQ+ applicants.

 Location: Western U.S., ideally in Santa Fe or Taos, NM, Helena, MT, Seattle, WA, or Eugene, OR.
 Remote work locations will be considered.

-Timeline: Job opening posted July 19, 2021; review of applications will begin August 30, 2021 and on a rolling basis thereafter until the position is filled.
+Timeline: Review of applications will continue through November 10, 2021 and on a rolling basis thereafter until the position is filled.

 The Communications and Outreach Associate is an exempt, full-time position.
 The position’s responsibilities will center on three specific WELC campaigns.